Guidance on supporting the student voice virtually when physical meetings are not possible can be found here.

 Academic Student Representation Roles

-Course Reps are the crucial link between students and staff on their course or programme.
+Course Reps are the crucial link between students and staff on their course or program.
 They are trained to use all appropriate methods to gather feedback from their cohort.
-For example, if you are planning changes to modules or would like feedback on any aspect of your programme, ask your Course Reps to canvass student opinion and be confident you will get an open and honest response.
+For example, if you are planning changes to modules or would like feedback on any aspect of your program, ask your Course Reps to canvass student opinion and be confident you will get an open and honest response.

 SSC meetings should be chaired by an elected Student Chair.
 It is the Chair’s responsibility to lead the SSC meetings, ensuring all members have a fair opportunity to speak and that the Committee makes appropriate decisions.

 If there is interest from students, each SSC should also have a Student Secretary.
 The Student Secretary helps organise the SSC meetings and communicates the work of the committee to the wider student cohort.
 If there is no student interest, then it should be taken up by a member of staff.
 If a student is elected to the Secretary position, we recommend that the Academic Unit offers support to produce formal minutes.

 The Student Chair and Student Secretary of SSCs are normally the Student Representatives on Board of Studies.
 However, we also ask that School Reps are informed of the dates of relevant meetings and are able to attend should they wish.

 Each Academic Unit will have up to three School Reps; one to represent all undergraduate students, one for postgraduate taught students, and one for postgraduate research students.
 School Reps are appointed by NUSU and their key role is to be the student voice at the relevant Faculty Education Committee or Graduate School Committee.
 A list of current School Representatives is available as is a School Rep Roles and Responsibilities document.

 Where appropriate, SSCs are encouraged to consider creating the following positions on the committee: